Keezhadi excavation site: Ring wells and brick walls

 Ancient earthenware and ring wells have been found.
 Archaeologist Velappan said that this proves the ancient tradition of Tamils indicating that they used these wells in river shores and ponds for water.
 Brick buildings are considered rare in ancient times but a large number of brick buildings have been found.

 Pottery

-The rouletted, arretine-type ceramics brought by merchants demonstrate business connections with the Roman Empire.
-It is noteworthy that such products have been discovered.
-Furthermore, black and red parchment fragments and white-colored black, red papillae and reddish-pitted pieces have also been unearthed.
+Ceramic types like Black-and-Red ware, Black ware, Black Polished ware and Red ware were found.
+Analysis of the Black-and-Red ware pottery revealed that the reason for its black colour is due to the use of carbon material and hematite was used for the red colour.
+Pottery was fired in kilns at the temperature to 1100 °C to produce the typical Black-and-Red ware pottery.
+The rouletted, arretine-type ceramics brought by merchants demonstrate business connections during Indo-Roman trade.
 There are Tamil words engraved on the potteries that mention the names of individuals like 'Aathan', 'Uthiran' and 'Thiesan'.